code11/engine/docs/docs/api/update.md

 sidebar_label: Update
 ---

-`Update` give us the ability to update values in our state. `Update` is the dual of `Observe`.
-[Observe](/docs/api/observe) enable us to read live values from state, `Update` allow us to change values in state.
+`Update` provides the ability to update values in the global state. `Update` is the dual of `Observe`.
+[Observe](/docs/api/observe) enables reading live values from state, `Update` allows changing values in state.

-e.g if our state looks like:
+e.g if the state looks like:

 ```json
 {